napari/napari/README.md

 and simply running `pip install napari` will not install either.
 You *might* already have one of them installed in your environment, thanks to other scientific packages such as Spyder or matplotlib.
-If neither is available, running napari will result in an error message.
+If neither is available, running napari will result in an error message asking you to install one of them.

 To install napari with a UI framework, you can use `pip install napari[pyqt5]`, `pip install napari[pyside2]`, or `pip install napari[all]`.
 This last option